Gogo1951/Open-Sesame/README.md

 👏 **NOTE: I didn't create this add-on, I just updated it for TBC and Wrath.**

-Looking around CurseForge, it looks like code originated from kAutoOpen.
+Looking around CurseForge, it looks like bulk of the original code came from kAutoOpen.

 - https://beta.curseforge.com/wow/addons/kautoopen
 - https://beta.curseforge.com/wow/addons/kautoopen-dragonflight